-Trying to account for these different costs can seem overwhelming, so many companies instead turn to a simpler flat car allowance, thinking that this solution is “good enough.”
-But the drawbacks of a car allowance more than offset the simplicity.
+This perceived complexity in accounting for different costs can seem overwhelming, and so many companies turn to a simpler car allowance, thinking that this solution is “good enough.”
+But the drawbacks of car allowances more than offset the simplicity.
 Ultimately, car allowances create tax waste for both the employer and employee and decrease employee efficiency.

-Although car allowances are easily reported to the IRS, they raise a company’s Federal Insurance Contributions Act (FICA) tax liability greatly, far more than other reimbursement methods that can be paid tax-free.
-Because flat car allowances are not based on actual expenses and employees keep any excess payment amounts, car allowances are subject to both FICA taxes for employers and income taxes for employees.
+Although car allowances are easily reported to the IRS, they raise a company’s Federal Insurance Contributions Act (FICA) tax liability greatly far more than other reimbursement methods, which can be paid tax-free.
+Because car allowances aren’t based on actual expenses, they’re subject to both FICA taxes for employers and income taxes for employees.

-This means that providing a flat monthly allowance of $300 can cost an organization $322, while employees take home only $225.
-That’s $97 lost per employee each month in taxes.
+This means that providing a flat monthly allowance of $400 to each employee can cost an organization $430.60, while employees take home only $269.40.
+That’s $130.60 of tax waste per employee each month.

-Flat car allowances encourage employees to drive less for work in order to take home more money.
-Paying an employee who drives 500 miles a month the same amount as one who drives 1,500 miles a month overpays the low-mileage employee and underpays the high-mileage employee.
+Car allowance programs encourage mobile workers to drive less for work in order to take home more money.
+Paying an employee who drives 500 miles per month the same amount as one who drives 1,500 miles per month overpays the low-mileage worker and underpays the high-mileage worker.

 This actively incentivizes mobile workers to drive less, or not drive at all, so they can retain any extra reimbursement amount and avoid additional wear and tear on their personal vehicles.
-As a result, employers end up paying more for their car allowances by decreasing the amount of time employees spend with clients, which lowers efficiency for those in client-facing roles.
-And, for companies with employees who continue to drive high mileage and incur additional costs, car allowances introduce the threat of class-action lawsuits, since employees must cover additional mileage expenses out of pocket.
+As a result, companies end up paying more in allowances all the while incentivizing employees to spend less time with customers, ultimately decreasing efficiency and productivity.
+And, for companies whose employees are considered high-mileage and incur additional costs, car allowances introduce the threat of class-action lawsuits, since employees may be able to claim they’ve been underpaid.

 No two business trips are the same, so why would a company choose to reimburse all travelers the same amount?